memgraph/starlink/blog-post/blog-post.md

    RETURN nodes(p) as path, total_transmission_time;
 ```

-To get a visual representation of the path in Memgraph Lab, you would need to return the found path and exclude the variable `total_transmission_time`.
+To get a visual representation of the path in **Memgraph Lab**, you would need to return the found path and exclude the variable `total_transmission_time`.
 The query should be:
 ```
    MATCH p=(:City { name: "New York"})
        -[*wShortest (e, n | e.transmission_time) total_transmission_time]-